shivang10/store-api/README.md

 # Store API

-Here we have populated our database with a fake data.
-There is only one API in this that helps you to perform all the search, filter, sorting and pagination queries.
-This is particularly useful when user wants to perform a query according to their needs.
-All the queries are performed at the database end.
-An aggregation pipeline is created which then returns the data accordingly.
+1. Here the database has been populated with fake data.
+2. There is only one API in this that helps to perform all the search, filter, sorting and pagination queries.
+3. After user has requested its requirements, the queries are separated accordingly.
+4. Only sorting query is encoded into base64 format, rest all are simple requests.
+5. Then all the queries are added to an array, and an aggregation pipeline is created which is a feature of MongoDB.
+6. Then, all the queries are performed by the Database or to be precise by MongoDB at its end.
+7. Then the response is sent to the user.

+This is particularly useful when user wants to perform multiple queries according to their needs.

-### Technologies User
+### Technologies Used

-1. Node.Js
+1. Node.Js (Back-End)
+2. Express.Js (Node.Js Framework)
-2. MongoDB
+3. MongoDB (DataBase)